florentLutz/FAST-OAD-CS23-HE/docs/documentation/models/propulsion/source/pemfc/models.rst

 ***********************************
 Fuel cell Layer voltage calculation
 ***********************************
-The Proton-Exchange Membrane Fuel Cell (PEMFC) stack is consisted of multiple layers of single layer PEMFC.
-To calculate the PEMFC voltage, the single layer voltage, calculated by subtracting the reversible open-circuit voltage with the losses from different factors.
-The equation below, from :cite:`dicks:2018`, is the general representation of the fuel cell polarization model that calculates the single layer operating voltage.
+The Proton-Exchange Membrane Fuel Cell (PEMFC) system is composed of multiple single-layer PEMFCs, each serving as a base unit of the overall stack.
+The single layer operating voltage is calculated by subtracting the reversible open-circuit voltage with the losses from different factors.
+The equation below, from :cite:`dicks:2018`, is the general representation of the fuel cell polarization model that demonstrates the calculation of single layer operating voltage.

 .. math::